nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 * **The Migration Project Manager** - This should be an official and agreed representative from your delivery partner (such as a CSU), the CCG or in some cases the Practice Manager or Lead GP.
 This person should be available from Day 1 until 45 days post migration to ensure nothing is missed during the Run-off period.
 * **Practice Managers** - Including any key staff members who play a role in managing/supporting the migration
 * **Lead GP** - a primary owner of all tasks and decisions that need to be made by GPs and healthcare assistants
-* **New solution supplier** - The supplier of the new clinical system you are moving to
+* **New system supplier** - The supplier of the new clinical system you are moving to
 * **A dedicated support person from your CCG** - Someone able to provide continuity of support and share lessons learned from other migrations

 **Note**: When the GP IT delivery partner (such as a CSU) is leading the migration, they may invite other personnel to the Kick-off such as Business Change, Training leads, Data Quality Leads etc. The core team involved in managing the migration will need to act as ‘change champions’, setting a positive example of the purpose and benefits to be achieved.